rodrigoelp/apollo-ios/docs/source/tutorial/tutorial-execute-query.md

 ## Running code generation

 1. Return to your project's **Apollo CLI** Run Script build phase.
-Comment out the line that you added to the bottom (that includes `schema:download`).
+Comment out the line that you added to the bottom (that includes `schema:download`) with a `#`.
 The schema isn't changing between builds, which means you don't need to refetch it.

-2. _Uncomment_ the line you previously commented out (that includes `codegen:generate`).
+2. _Uncomment_ the line you previously commented out (that includes `codegen:generate`) by removing the `#`.

 3. Build your project.
 When the build completes, an `API.swift` file appears in the same folder  as `schema.json`.